How can I recover damages from my tenants in Indiana?

 Answer:

-(1) To reimburse the landlord for actual damages to the rental unit or any ancillary facility that are not the result of ordinary wear and tear.
+• Actual damages to the rental unit that are not due to ordinary wear and tear.

-Although, such claims should be itemized and given to the tenant within 45 days along with the remaining amount of security deposit if any per § 32-31-3-12.
+Make sure to itemize your claims and provide them to the tenant within 45 days, along with any remaining security deposit amount, as required by § 32-31-3-12.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.